silicon-beach-hackercast/silicon-beach-hackercast.github.com/_posts/2012-02-12-episode-1-first-podcast.md

 * Puppet is indeed written in Ruby.
 * Daniel Greenfeld's history of the Python programming language was a bit off.
+* We can't find the article that points to the payrate vs hours Ninja/Rockstar developers.
 * Apologies to Ninja Brenden Eich and the entire JQuery team.
 You guys are awesome, please don't hurt us!

 **Who are Daniel and Andrew?**